ComNets-Bremen/MobilityModelCheck/README.md

 2. Contact Durations - The duration of a contact after the contact ends, of every node.

-3. Neighbourhood Sizes - the number of neighbours in wireless range of every node, every second.
+3. Neighbourhood Sizes - The number of neighbours in wireless range of every node, every second.